SikaiWang224/SikaiWang-Website/index.md

 ## About Me
 **Hi!
-I am a student in Lehigh University majoring in Finance and Business Analytics.**
+I am a student in Lehigh University majoring in Finance and Business Analytics.
+I've always been fascinated by the world of finance and the role it plays in shaping our economy, which leads me to join IMG and participate in the Analyst Development Program.**

 ---